-External decorations Visually inspected.
-Painted timber finishes.
-Conservatories / porches Not applicable.
-Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-The property benefits from a garden shed of brick and timber construction with a flat felt roof and timber access door.
+Conservatories / porches None.
+Communal areas Circulation areas visually inspected.
+There is a communal vennel providing access to the rear of the block.
+The subject property is accessed via an external staircase.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to the front and rear of the property bounded by stone walls.
-The rear garden can be accessed via a private road to the rear of the house.
-Off street private parking has been created to the rear of the garden.
-The rear garden is accessed from the property via stone steps with a brick base.
+The property benefits from a communal courtyard to the rear of the block bounded by stone walls.
 Ceilings Visually inspected from floor level.
-Plastered ceilings with artex finishes present and a timber lining in the shower room at top floor level.
+Plastered ceilings with plasterboard and polysterene tiled ceilings at attic level.
+There is a timber lining in the utility cupboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered on the hard.
+Internal walls are plastered on the hard with timber stud and plasterboard walls at attic level.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Flooring throughout is of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The kitchen fittings comprise wall and base units with worktop surface areas present.
-Internal doors, skirtings and facings are of a timber variety.
+The internal doors, skirtings and facings are of a timber variety.
+There is a sink in the utility cupboard.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
 Former fireplaces appear to have been blocked up.
-The second secon Internal decorations Visually inspected.
+Internal decorations Visually inspected.
 Papered and painted throughout.
-Cellars Visually increased where there was a sets and numbers Cellars Visually inspected where there was a safe and purpose- built access.
-There is a cellar at basement level and is accessed via the garden shed.
-Access was restricted due to height restrictions and the presence of possessions.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter and fuseboard located within the living room press cupboard.
-Further fuseboards were noted in the ground floor W.C. cupboard.
+Mains supply.
+The meter located within the bedroom cupboard.
 Gas None.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing, where seen, is of copper and lead supply pipes to PVC waste pipes.
-The sanitary fittings comprise a two piece suite within the W.C., two piece suite plus shower within the shower rooms, and wash hand basins within the bedrooms.
+The plumbing, where seen, is of copper supply pipes and PVC waste pipes.
+Sanitary fittings comprise a two-piece suite plus shower within the shower room.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-The property benefits from an electric storage radiator system.
-There are electric fires within the living room and dining room.
-There is a further integrated electric panel heater to the light unit in the wet room.

-Hot water is provided by an immersion heater with the hot water tank located within the dining room cupboard.
-There are further instantaneous hot water units located within the bedrooms at attic level.
+The property benefits from a partial electric radiator system.
+Hot water is provided by an immersion heater with the hot water tank located within the living room cupboard.
+Drainage Drainage covers etc. were not lifted.

-Drainage

-Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

-Drainage is presumed to be to the main public sewer.

-Fire, smoke and burglar alarms
+Presumed to be to the main public sewer.
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.